Double texting

 Double texting is when a user sends a new message while the agent is still streaming a response.
-AI Transport supports this through concurrent turns - the new message starts a new turn that runs alongside the existing one.
+AI Transport supports this through concurrent turns.
+The new message starts a new turn that runs alongside the existing one.
+Your application chooses between three patterns: concurrent, queued, or cancel-then-send.

 1